Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Existence and study of large mass minimizers

+for any set of finite perimeter $F$ such that $\abs{F}=\abs{B_1}$.
+Let us emphasize that, due to the \textsl{volume constraint}, this does \textsl{not} immediately imply that minimizers of \cref{minrp} are $(\Lambda,r_0)$-perimeter minimizers in the sense of \citeauthor{Maggi}, or even almost-minimizers of the perimeter in the sense of \cref{dfn:tamalmostmin}.

+There are several classical ways to deal with the volume constraint, e.g. by making volume-fixing variations as in \autocite[§17.21]{Maggi}, or by dropping the constraint in the minimization and introducing instead a penalization of the form $\Lambda\big|\abs{E}-\abs{B_1}\big|$, with $\Lambda>0$ large enough, in the functional $\calF_{\gamma,G_\lambda}$.
+Here, we can take advantage of \citeauthor{Rig}'s work in \autocite{Rig}, which gives precisely that minimizers of \cref{minrp} are $\om$-almost-minimizers of the perimeter, where $\om:(0,r_0)\to[0,+\infty)$ is given by $\om(r)=C r$ with $C=C(n,G,\gamma,\lambda)$ and $r_0=r_0(n,G,\gamma,\lambda)$.
+Note that $r_0$ and $\om$ depend only on the parameters of the minimization problem, and not on the minimizer $E$ itself, which would \textsl{a priori} be the case by making volume-preserving variations to deal with the volume constraint.

-While in \autocite{Rig} the kernel $G$ is assumed to be compactly supported, this assumption is only used to get existence of a minimizer, and the regularity results rely only on the integrability of the kernel on $\Ren$ (not even on the fact that it is radial).
-Let us now recall just a few of those results.
-By \autocite[Lemma 5.2.1]{Rig}, any minimizer of \cref{minrp} is a volume-constrained almost-minimizer of the perimeter w.r.t. $f(r)=\lambda\gamma I_G^{0}r$.
-It is also a direct consequence of \cref{lem:perkC0}.
-Indeed, we see that if a set $E$ solves \cref{minrp}, then for any set of finite perimeter $F$ such that $\abs{F}=\abs{B_1}$, we have
+Eventually, let us point out that the assumption made in \autocite{Rig} that $G$ is compactly supported is in fact only used to get existence of a minimizer; the regularity results rely only on the integrability of $G$ in $\Ren$ (not even on the fact that it is radial).

-It is then proven in \autocite[Proposition 4.3.1]{Rig} that the volume constraint can be dropped in the quasi-minimality condition, and that any volume-constrained quasi-minimizer of the perimeter is a \textsl{local} quasi-minimizer of the perimeter, \textsl{without} a volume constraint.